sahilsuman933/Litcoder/README.md

 ### Adding Valid Credentials

-1. n the main.py file, input the account credentials of a user who has completed the Litcoder lab and the credentials of the user to whom you intend to copy the lab code.
+1. In the main.py file, input the account credentials of a user who has completed the Litcoder lab and the credentials of the user to whom you intend to copy the lab code.

 ### Executing the Script